pbrucla/cyber-instancer/README.md

 ## Config files

 ### config.yml

+Copy `config.example.yml` to `config.yml` and update with your information.
+See below for more info:

 - `secret_key`: unused
 - `login_secret_key` can be created by running the following in a python3 interpreter: